vacp2p/rfc-index/nomos/data-availability-layer.md

 To fulfill this requirement,
 zone partipants MAY utilize the data availability of the base layer to retrieve block data and pay for this resource with the native token.
-Other nodes within the a zone are REQUIRED to download block data only related to prefered zones.
+Other nodes within the zones are REQUIRED to download block data for all prefered zones.

 Data included in hash for next block in Zone